savanarohit/aws-lambda/README.md

-# aws-lambda
-AWS Lambda Function in Python
+# AWS Lambda Functions in Python